madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 You might be wondering why not just write that and get a promoted version of `max`{.haskell} just as we did with data types and kinds?
-It's an excellent question and this syntactic dicothomy is another reason why people don't like type-level programming in Haskell.
+It's an excellent question and this syntactic dichotomy is another reason why people don't like type-level programming in Haskell.
 In Idris or Agda, that is exactly how it works.